 I think the nutritional yeast flakes add a lot to the flavour, but you can leave them out.

-If you’re going to add these to stews or curries, add them just at the end, to warm them through.
+If you’re going to add these to stews or curries, add them just before serving, with the sausages hot from the oven.

 Homemade Shroom Dogs – Vegan Mushroom Sausages

 250g mushrooms (washed well and chopped)